Visiting hours (general)

 Visiting hours at the Erasmus MC

-The visiting times on the wards are from 11 am to 9 pm.
+The visiting times on the wards are from 11 am to 8 pm.
 You may receive visitors during these times as long as you are not undergoing an examination or treatment.
+Due to the coronavirus, it is now possible to receive only 1 visitor per day.

 Visiting hours at the Erasmus MC Sophia Children’s Hospital